Beast of Burden

 I need no fussing, I need no nursing

-Never, never, never, never, never need
+Never, never, never, never, never, never, never need

 TrackTalk